rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 **CLARIFICATION**
 A section object does not have to store any reference to any of the section's nodes.
-That is, because a section's first node always is a top-level node, and because the first node of a section can be deduced from the section's type.
+That is, because a section's first node always is a top-level node, and because the first node of a section can be determined from the section's type.

-Note that, in order to allow sections to not store any node references at all, the definition of a sectioning node must allow to easily and unambiguously determine the first node of a section.
+Note that, in order to allow sections to not store any node references at all, the definition of a sectioning node must allow to easily and unambiguously determine the first node of a section (hint: no loose type-2 definition).

 However, in order to avoid having to distinguish between the different types of sections, a section object should at least hold a reference to a section's